A guide to the royal archives collection on Findmypast

 Renamed as the Master of the Household's Department in the 1920s, all domestic and culinary matters were handled here.
 All kitchen staff and housekeepers worked under this division.

-This department later became known as the Royal Mews Department and arranged transport and looked after the royal stables.
-Coachmen, chauffeurs and footmen can all be found listed under this household deparment.
+This department later became known as the Royal Mews department and arranged transport and looked after the royal stables.
+Coachmen, chauffeurs and footmen can all be found listed under this household department.

 All financial matters were dealt with by the Privy Purse.
 The Monarch's personal staff such as dressers and valets, as well as the more senior staff members also fell under this group's responsibilty.

 The variation of documents included and information within these documents, make them a fascinating and useful source for family historians.
 Your ancestor may well appear more than once in the collection, giving you the opportunity to discover details about their life that you wouldn't find elsewhere.